BMW 4 Series Coupe Review 2024

 There’s a reasonably big centre console storage box under the armrest, while the door bins will carry a fairly large bottle of water.
 There’s a couple of cup holders, too, and a slim glove box.

-Of course, the 4 Series Coupe isn’t really meant for carrying rear passengers.
-You have to climb into the rear seats (until the Gran Coupe arrives, it’s two-door only) and, once there, any adult will feel pretty cramped thanks to the dropping roofline and tight legroom.
+Of course, the 4 Series Coupe main focus isn’t really carrying rear passengers.
+You have to climb into the rear seats (or you could choose the four-door Gran Coupe) and, once there, any adult will feel pretty cramped thanks to the dropping roofline and tight legroom.
 The small windows might make children feel pretty claustrophobic or even travel sick, too, although you will find Isofix points back there to make fitting a child seat that little bit easier.

 If you're planning to tuck your BMW 4 Series Coupe away in the garage for safe keeping you'll need to accommodate its 4755mm length, 2081mm width (with mirrors out) and 1383mm height.